gjcarneiro/pybindgen/doc/tutorial.rst

 a reference to the caller (i.e., it calls Ref on behalf of the caller before returning the pointer), some APIs will undoubtedly return a pointer and expect the caller to acquire a reference to the returned object by calling Ref himself.
-Pybindgen hopefully can be made to support this case too::
+PyBindGen hopefully can be made to support this case too::

   mod.add_function('DoSomething', retval('MyClass *', caller_owns_return=False), [])

-Which instructs pybindgen that DoSomething is not to be trusted and that it should acquire ownership of the returned pointer if it needs to keep track of it.
+Which instructs PyBindGen that DoSomething is not to be trusted and that it should acquire ownership of the returned pointer if it needs to keep track of it.